What can we know about that which we cannot even imagine?

+And no, I have no idea of what that last sentence means, not really.
+That's the point in fact.

+Okay, bringing the discussion back down to earth (or at least down to the solar system), is the farrago of issues raised by question (11), those tight twists in the collective underwear of our jejune minds, are they all much ado about nothing?
+Is there any reason to suppose that mathematical structures we cannot conceive of might be important features of (for lack of a better word) ``reality''?

+In a certain sense, \textit{by definition}, we can never definitively answer `no' to this question.
+(We can never rule out the possibility that something beyond what our minds can conceive somehow affects that which we perceive.)
+On the other hand, due to the limitations on us that motivated question (11) in the first place, \textit{in practice} we can never answer `yes'.
+So it seems that we cannot definitively answer question (11).
+Or at least, that is the conclusion concerning our current reasoning abilities that our current reasoning leads us to.

-This returns us to an issue that was briefly discussed above, in question (4), of how the set of what-we-can-conceive might evolve in the future.
+Phrasing things that way leads us to an issue that was briefly discussed above, just after question (9): How might the set of what-we-can-conceive evolve in the future?
 Suppose that, indeed, the kinds of knowledge concerning mathematical and physical reality that our current brains can conceive of having is a proper subset of all of the kinds of knowledge there are.
 In other words, suppose the set of what-can-be-known-but-not-even-conceived-by-us is non-empty.
-This leads to a new question, the final one of this essay:
+Is there any way we can know that?

 \begin{enumerate} \item [12.]
 Is there any way that we imagine testing --- or at least gaining insight into --- whether our SAM can, in the future, capture all of physical reality?
 If not, is there any way of gaining insight into how much of reality is forever beyond our ability to even conceive of?
 In short, what can we ever know about the nature of that which we cannot conceive of? \end{enumerate}